-Sexting is the exchange of self-generated sexually explicit images, through mobile picture messagesor webcams over the internet.
+Sexting is the exchange of self-generated sexually explicit messages and images, through mobile picture messages or webcams over the internet.
 Young people may use other terminology for this act.

-Child on Child abuse occurs when a young person is exploited, bullied and/or harmed by another child; everyone directly involved in child on child abuse is under the age of 18.
+Child on child abuse occurs when a young person is exploited, bullied and/or harmed by another child; everyone directly involved in child on child abuse is under the age of 18.

-Vulnerable children include all students who have a social worker and those children and young people up to the age of 25 with education, health and care (EHC) plans.
+Vulnerable children include all students who have a social worker or involvement with Children's Services and those children and young people up to the age of 25 with education, health and care (EHC) plans.

-Blended Learning refers to any measures where students attend some lessons in school alongsidelessons completed at home, either independently or via live lessons delivered electronically
+Blended learning refers to any measures where students attend some lessons in school alongsidelessons completed at home, either independently or via live lessons delivered electronically.

-Live Lessons refers to lessons where teaching content and guidance is delivered virtually by staffthrough Teams or Google Classroom
+Live lessons refers to lessons where teaching content and guidance is delivered virtually by staff through Microsoft Teams, Zoom or Google Classroom.